-3) Audit the Federal Tobacco Tax Stamp System
+3) The Federal Government should audit the Federal Tobacco Tax Stamp System to ensure its continued efficacy and appropriate use.

 Presently, federal tobacco excise stamps appear on products that are clearly contraband.
 These stamps were designed with the goal to more easily detect and respond to counterfeit and illicit tobacco products.
 However, by appearing on cigarettes that do not meet the labelling, packaging and information requirements in the Tobacco Act they actively undermine awareness and clarity among consumers.
 Even when on "legal" products, the current stamps can confuse consumers who may think that products with a federal "peach" stamp have all taxes paid, when they do not.
 Canadians will be rightly confused if they receive a hefty fine for tax avoidance for possessing a package that says "Canada Duty Paid" on it.